IniterWorker/rmk-lily58-keyboard/README.md

 # RMK Lily58 Keyboard

-Based on RMK, the PCB is based on Lily58_Pro called Pandakb or Minifuny.
+Based on RMK and nrf52840, Lily58_Pro PCB (also called Pandakb or Minifuny).

 ## uf2 support